AdrianAntico/AutoQuant/README.md

 #### 4. Heads up about catboost:

-As of 8-10-2019, I've seen issues with catboost latest release.
-Try the method of installing a slightly older version below.
-Note, "INSTALL_opts" was the last one I tried which ran successfully.
-The first few attempts I used, "args" where "INSTALL_opts" is in the code.
+As of 8-10-2019, I've seen issues with the catboost latest release, v0.16.2, in that the accuracies on model builds took a signiciant hit.
+Installing catboost in the method above will install their latest release.
+In the installation code below, note the argument "INSTALL_opts".
+The first few attempts I used, "args" where "INSTALL_opts" is located in the code.
 I'll be staying on top of catboost for newer versions or corrected versions as they are released.
-There have been several complaints from others about runtime performance along with model accuracies being inferior to v15.2.
+There have been several complaints from others about model accuracies being inferior to v15.2.
 I noticed these myself and made the update as I found it.
 ```
 devtools::install_url('https://github.com/catboost/catboost/releases/download/v0.15.2/catboost-R-Windows-0.15.2.tgz',INSTALL_opts = c("--no-multiarch","--no-test-load"))
 ```